TheKeops/Luma/README.md

 - IP Query
 - DNS Query

-If you select `1`, which is Domain Query, from these query fields, it will give you the domain information of the site you entered. `2`, which is IP Query, will give you the IP address of the Domain you entered. `3` DNS Query is under construction :D
+If you select `1`, which is Domain Query, from these query fields, it will give you the domain information of the site you entered. `2`, which is IP Query, will give you the IP address of the Domain you entered. `3` DNS query, enter a domain in the input value and it will give you information as a result.
+You can also look at the results in the Result section.

 <br>